 Ceci N'est Pas Un Conciliateur T-Dress

 We hand tailored these tees into longer shirt dresses in our shop located on the Turtle Mountain Indian Reservation.
 The process is simple yet effective - we take extra-large tees and bring them in on the sides to create a longer tunic top.
-These fit sizes Small to Large.
-Pair with your favorite leggings, jean jacket, or boots for a stylish look.
+Pair with your favorite leggings, jacket, and shoes for a stylish look.